Is An Ex Parte Right For My Case?

 - An immediate threat of removal of the child from the state of California.

-The term immediate harm means includes but is not limited to parents has committed acts of domestic violence (recent or continuing pattern) or the child is at risk of being sexually abused.
+The term immediate harm means includes but is not limited to parents who have committed acts of domestic violence (recent or continuing pattern) or the child is at risk of being sexually abused.
 (Family Code 3064(b)).

 So the basis for an ex parte is quite limited.
 Notice is also a very important factor in this.
 Because little to no notice is required the Court is required to have you back in for a hearing within 15-20 days if the ex parte is granted.
 If you have a case where there is an emergency situation, involving custody or otherwise, please do not hesitate to contact my Los Angeles family law firm and we will discuss your options with you.